A-10 Attack!: Description

-In the map mode any object in the game that was close enough to have become visible to an allied object appeared as a "chit" on the display.
-Using controls on the chits the user could move their point of view to those objects, and see what they were doing.
-At the start of a mission only friendly or nearby neutral chits would be seen, but as the player flew into the mission, more would become visible as they (or other allied forces) approached them.
+In the map mode, any object in the game that was close enough to have become visible to an allied object appeared as a "chit" on the display.
+Using controls on the chits, the user could move their point of view to those objects, and see what they were doing.
+At the start of a mission, only friendly or nearby neutral chits would be seen, but as the player flew into the mission, more would become visible as they (or other allied forces) approached them.
 Additionally, the user could display and control the waypoints for the aircraft in the mission through a dialog-box based editor, customizing their flight plans.
 Games would typically have the player switch back and forth between flight and the mission map, looking at their progress and perhaps newly spotted targets that were not immediately obvious from the cockpit.

-The selection of missions included with the game generally increased in difficulty with an increasing number of targets and friendly vehicles.
+The selection of missions included with the game generally increased in difficulty with a growing number of targets and friendly vehicles.
 They covered a series of events after a fictional invasion of West Germany by limited Warsaw Pact forces, with the map covering the western Baltic area with Denmark in the upper left.
-Like Hellcats, the A-10 mission system in VBE allowed the missions to be custom programmed, and some of them included such events as an attempted bombing of a dam.
+Like Hellcats, the A-10 mission system in VBE allowed the missions to be custom programmed, and some of them included events such as an attempted bombing of a dam.
 However, as in Hellcats, A-10 did not allow the user to create their own missions.

 Reception

 Christopher Breen had an extensive review in Computer Gaming World's September 1995 edition.
 He notes its "extremely fluid" graphics and excellent frame rate, but spends almost half of the article explaining VBE and its future potential.
 He concludes, "With VBE, A-10 Attack! represents a remarkable first step in a revolutionary Mac-gaming technology.
 As far as we're concerned, this lowly Hog is a blue-wibbon winner."
 His only complaints were "occasional crash bugs" and "sadly lacking" manual.

 MacUser's Steven Levy briefly reviewed the game as part of a 1995 gaming roundup, awarding it the title of "Best Flight Simulator".
-He noted it's "stunningly realistic" missions and its "gorgeously rendered" landscapes, concluding with a somewhat muted "A-10 Attack is a welcome addition to anyone's virtual battlefield".
+He noted its "stunningly realistic" missions and its "gorgeously rendered" landscapes, concluding with a somewhat muted "A-10 Attack is a welcome addition to anyone's virtual battlefield".

 Bob LeVitus reviewed the game as part of a flight simulator round-up, which also included Out of the Sun and F/A-18 Hornet.
 He titles the mini-review "It Soars Above the Rest".
 However, he complained about the documentation, noting "Its biggest downfall is that its documentation is the weakest of the three flight sims in this review."